mureich81/stability_adjustment/README.md

-﻿# Analyzing trends in kinetic parameters of tRNA Selection by fitting N36-N39 segment stability to split-tRNA's decoding efficincy
+﻿# Analyzing trends in kinetic parameters of tRNA Selection by fitting N36-N39 segment stabilities to decoding efficincies of N37N38 split-tRNA variants

 The algorithm iteratively perturbs the stability values within the N36-N39 segment to fit experimentally obtained decoding efficiencies.
 This process approximates optimal stability values within the constraints of the kinetic model for tRNA selection and identifies trends in regression coefficients.
-As these coefficients are determined by kinetic parameters, the observed trends provide insights into the sensitivity of different selection steps to codon-anticodon complex stability.
+As these coefficients are proportional to kinetic parameters, the observed trends provide insights into the sensitivity of different selection stages to codon-anticodon complex stability.

 ## Table of Contents
 1. [Model Description](#1-model-description)